- What do you need to know about electrical fuses?

 Visual testing of fuses

-This means that only glass cartridges and automotive fuses with transparent plastic bodies can be visually tested.
+Only glass cartridges and automotive fuses with transparent plastic bodies can be visually tested.

 Fuses that are in good condition have a clean and clear casing and the metal wire inside is intact.